jkh00/PhysaliaTE2025/Practicals/Practical1_part1.md

 🔴 What files do you find?
 What is the difference between a fasta file and a Stockholm file?

+- I think a Stockholm file is one with hardmask.

 🔴 What is the difference between the classified and non-classified fasta files?

+-

 🔴 What is a consensus sequence?